Death of a Champion

 HUMMINGBIRD CLEARWING MOTH

 Patty had two dreams.
 One was to acquire and protect as much land asd she could afford.
-The second was to develop a garden full of flowers for as much of the year as flowers are possible here in New England.
+The second was to develop a garden in which there were blooming flowers bloomed for as much of the year as flowers can bloom here in New England.

 It did not take her any time to persuade me to share her dreams.